junxit/us-congress-bills-110/metadata.md

 - 2007-03-26 — Mr. Scott (VA) moved to suspend the rules and pass the bill, as amended.
 - 2007-03-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 368 - 39 (Roll no. 188). (text: CR H3031)
 - 2007-03-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 368 - 39 (Roll no. 188).(text: CR H3031)
+- 2007-03-27 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 91.